-The National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (NESCS) is a nationally consistent set of planning controls and soil contaminant values.
-It ensures that land affected by contaminants in soil is appropriately identified and assessed before it is developed - and if necessary, the land is remediated, or the contaminants contained to make the land safe for human use.
+Assessment: The proposal will not likely result in discharges exceeding specified standards in the Air Quality NES, particularly as this is already residentially zoned land.
+National Environmental Standard for Assessing and Managing Contaminants in Soil to Protect Human Health (NESCS): NESCS is a nationally consistent set of planning controls and soil contaminant values.
+It ensures that land affected by contaminants in soil is appropriately identified and assessed before it is developed and if necessary, the land is remediated, or the contaminants contained to make the land safe for human use.

-The proposal will avoid adverse effects on human health arising from contaminants in soil.
+Assessment: The proposal will avoid adverse effects on human health arising from contaminants in soil.
 In particular, there is no known contamination on the site and further reporting can be provided to confirm this as required.
 The Applicant will engage a suitably qualified expert to undertake a Detailed Site Investigation at resource consent stage.